 To avoid duplicate items, please review the list before adding an item.
 If the item is already in the list, please upvote it instead.

 Q. I'm a curator.
 What should I add to a list?

 A. Every list is different so make sure you read the list's notes and only add things that are relevant to each list.
 Each list is a contextual selection of the best items, not a directory listing of everything out there.
 If you are unsure if you would recommend the item you have in mind within the context of the list, please don't add it to the list.

 Q. Can I use affiliated links for items I add to lists?

 However, we acknowledge the potential conflicts of interest when curators are compensated for their recommendations.
-Ultimately, shoppers will be swayed only if they trust that the curator is making a bona fide recommendation, and if that trust was compromised (in fact or in appearance), then the curator's ability to monetize those affiliate links will diminish.
-So, please use affiliate programs responsibly.
+Ultimately, shoppers will make a purchase only if they believe the curator's recommendations are authentic.
+If the trust was compromised (in fact or in appearance), then the curator's ability to monetize those affiliate links will diminish.
+So please use affiliate programs responsibly.

 We strongly discourage curators from accepting any payments or inducements of any kind to promote a product, and we require these relationships to be disclosed prominently at all times - it's the law.

 If a curator was found to be a paid marketer, we will warn your followers that your recommendations may be biased by a commercial relationship, and we may remove your product links.
 You will lose Karma points (see below) and your reputation within the community will be diminished.
 We may also ban repeat offenders from the service at our sole discretion.